vl4ds/Documentation/getting-started/first-smartapp.rst

 .. note::

-    A device may (and typically do) support multiple capabilities.
+    A device may (and typically does) support multiple capabilities.
 For example, a Phillips Hue Bulb supports the Switch capability, because it can turn on and off.
 It also supports the Color Control capability, since the bulb can change colors.
 In our example, a Hue bulb could be selected by the user since it supports the Switch capability.

     But, our SmartApp is only requesting that a user select a device that supports the Switch capability, so even if the user selects a device that can do more (such as a Hue bulb), we cannot assume that in our SmartApp.
 All we can know is that the device supports the Switch capability.